 This article was originally written in October, 2015.

 TD Garden, home of the Boston Bruins, has only been open for a few decades.
 But in that time, it’s seen countless unforgettable moments.
 Playing host to the Bruins, Celtics, the Beanpot, Hockey East championships, figure skating, concerts, professional wrestling, and even box lacrosse has given plenty of people a great memory at TD Garden.
-In fact, over 30 million people have stepped foot in the arena over the last twenty years.
+In fact, over 30 million people have stepped foot in the arena over the last 20-plus years.

 Origins of TD Garden

-The arena, which was originally built as The Shawmut Center, was given its name after the naming rights were sold to a Boston-area bank, Shawmut Bank.
-Shawmut had beaten out its rival, Fleet Bank, for naming rights, and had just secured the name as construction was under way.
-However, just before construction was completed, Shawmut Bank and Fleet Bank negotiated a secretive merging agreement – so secret that their marketing teams that had battled for the naming rights did not even know about it – and the two banks merged together.
+However, in a somewhat omen-like indication of how the arenas naming history would go, a name change was forced before construction was completed.
+Just prior to completion, Shawmut Bank and Fleet Bank negotiated a secretive merging agreement – so secret that their marketing teams that had battled for the arena’s naming rights did not even know about it – and the two banks merged together.
 When the dust cleared, Fleet Bank absorbed Shawmut Bank, meaning the newly formed company was bidding against itself.

-When FleetBoston Financial merged with Bank of America in 2004, it appeared the Fleet Center was going to be changing names again.
-In January of 2005, Delaware North and the bank reached an agreement that released the bank from the final six years of its naming rights agreement.
+When FleetBoston Financial merged with Bank of America in 2004, the Fleet Center was set to change names once again.
+In Jan.
+2005, Delaware North and the bank reached an agreement that released the bank from the final six years of its naming rights agreement.
 Thus, Delaware North was free to sell.

-In early March of 2005, TD Banknorth announced that it had purchased the naming rights of the arena, priced at $6 million per year.
-However, the six month period before the arena adopted its new name has quite the story.
+In early March 2005, TD Banknorth announced that it had purchased the naming rights of the arena, priced at $6 million per year.
+However, the six-month period before the arena adopted its new name has quite the story.

 It wasn’t until July of 2005 that the arena took on its new name: TD Garden.
 However, from February to March, the arena was being advertised as “YourGarden”, as in – you could buy the naming rights for a day on eBay.
 We aren’t kidding.

-The two reached an agreement, and Rappaport ended up raising the bid by $6,275 to a total of $8,600 and earned the naming rights.
+The two friends reached an agreement, and Rappaport ended up raising the bid by $6,275 to a total of $8,600 and earned the naming rights.
 That $8,600, of course, represented the 86 years during which the Red Sox suffered from the infamous “Curse of the Bambino.”
 Rappaport named the arena “New Boston Garden, Home of The Jimmy Fund Champions.”
 The money was donated to The Jimmy Fund.